Homemade Dish Soap: How to Make Your Own Health-Friendly Cleaner

-My observations: The liquid kept thickening and while this can be used to clean dishes, I would suggest that you use this if you run short on some other type of safe dishwashing liquid.
-The agents that turn this into a bar turn your liquid mixture thick and stringy, so while ivory can be used, you may not find it to your liking
+The liquid kept thickening and while this can be used to clean dishes, I would suggest that you use this if you run short on some other type of safe dishwashing liquid.
+The agents that turn this into a bar turn your liquid mixture thick and stringy, so while grated ivory mixed with water can be used, you may not find it to your liking

 Sink Filled With Suds

-My observations: by simply keeping grated soap on hand, you do not have to prepare a liquid soap that, as I mentioned above, became thick and stringy and hard to use.
+By simply keeping grated soap on hand, you do not have to prepare a liquid soap that, as I mentioned above, becomes thick and stringy and hard to use.

 For this formula, you will need castile soap.
 This can be purchased at whole foods stores or organic/green outlets or it may be ordered online.